The Creativity of Text-to-Image Generation: Abstract

 \section{Abstract}

-Text-based generation of digital images has made a giant leap towards becoming a mainstream phenomenon.
-With text-based generative systems, anybody can create digital images and artworks.
-This provokes the question of whether text-based generative art is creative.
-This paper expounds on the nature of human creativity involved in text-based generative art with a specific focus on the practice of prompt engineering, drawing on Rhodes's conceptual model of creativity.
-The paper critiques the current product-centered view of creativity which may fall short in the context of text-based generative art.
-An case exemplifying this shortcoming is provided and future opportunities for research on text-based generative art are outlined.
+Text-guided synthesis of images has made a giant leap towards becoming a mainstream phenomenon.
+With text-to-image generation systems, anybody can create digital images and artworks.
+This provokes the question of whether text-to-image generation is creative.
+This paper expounds on the nature of human creativity involved in text-to-image art (so-called ``AI art'') with a specific focus on the practice of \textit{prompt engineering}.
+The paper argues that the current product-centered view of creativity falls short in the context of text-to-image generation.
+A case exemplifying this shortcoming is provided and the importance of online communities for the creative ecosystem of text-to-image art is highlighted.
+The paper provides a high-level summary of this online ecosystem drawing on Rhodes' conceptual four P model of creativity.
+Challenges for evaluating the creativity of text-to-image generation and opportunities for research on text-to-image generation in the field of Human-Computer Interaction (HCI) are discussed.